monsoonmaelstrom/book2/book2.md

 Liam’s face gives nothing away, and he says nothing for several long minutes.
 Finally, he tells me, “No one *ever* gives up power willingly.
 Lots of people like to say that they would, but when push comes to shove they don’t.
 Usually they try to grab more power at that point, and hold onto it tighter, while still telling themselves that they’re not the type of person that would do that.”

 He leans back in his chair, drumming his fingers across the table top.
-“I would say I think that just makes you normal, but you realize that you’re unlikely to give it up, which is more than most people can say.
+“I would say I think that makes you normal, but you realize that you’re unlikely to give it up, which is more than most people can say.
 You’re also not trying to actively cultivate more power for yourself, which you certainly have plenty of opportunity to do if you wanted.”

 “I think you’re giving me too much credit.
 I think *everyone* is giving me too much credit,” I mutter.